hammerheim-game/hammerheim-rules/5-warbands.md

 his inner being (it can be the soul, life-force or whatever is in there).
 The ghost uses Ld instead of S to wound, and the victim uses Ld instead of T to withstand the hit.
-The victim has no armour save.
+The victim has no armor save.
 Instead of causing a wound it lowers the Toughness by 1 for the rest of the battle (accumulative).
 If T reaches 0 roll on the injury table with +2 on the roll.
 Experience